Degenerative disc disease

 When performed through an anterior approach, the intervertebral disc is removed from the front.

-The anterior approach spares the posterior spinal muscles, allows for a greater bone graft, and a better lordosis restoration.
+The anterior approach spares the posterior spinal muscles, allows for a greater bone graft, and a better height and lordosis restauration.

 Fusion through posterior approach (TLIF: Transforaminal Lumbar Interbody Fusion)